Hits Radio: Hits Radio 90s & 00s

+Premium-only spin-off stations

+Bauer offers additional spin-off stations under the Hits Radio brand to subscribers of its Rayo Premium service.
+The first two were Hits Radio Country and Hits Radio Dance with Hits Radio 10s becoming the latest addition.

 Programming

 Network programming for England and Wales originates from Bauer's London headquarters or studios in Manchester & occasionally Newcastle.

-In Scotland, it originates from Bauer's studios in Clydebank (near Glasgow) and Edinburgh.
+In Scotland, it originates from Bauer's studios in Glasgow and Edinburgh.

 Overnight programming and The Hits UK Chart on a Sunday airs across all Hits Radio stations in England, Wales and Scotland, originating from Bauer's London headquarters.

 Until May 2022, CFM, Gem, MFR, Radio Borders and The Wave opted out of networked scheduling, during weekdays, and weekends respectively.
 This was replaced by networked programming.

 As of 23 September 2024, Hits Radio in London, Norfolk and the West of England carry a revised version of the Hits Radio playlist, with some tracks replaced by remixed 'dance' versions; this is likely to fulfil the requirement for 'rhythmic' music on the former Kiss licences.
 Prior to September 2024, the local Bristol FM/DAB station and digital-only London service had followed the standard Hits playlist, which continues elsewhere.